pronze/SBA/README.md

 # SBA

 This addon is to the ScreamingBedWars Plugin made by ScreamingSandals, it's made to hypixelify certain elements of the plugin such as store, player behavior, events, scoreboard and so on.
-Download this plugin directly from the CI servers [SBA CI server](https://github.com/boiscljo/SBA/actions/workflows/gradle-publish.yml)
+Download this plugin directly from the Spigot [Spigot](https://www.spigotmc.org/resources/sba-screaming-bedwars-addon-1-9-4-1-18-2.99149/)

-Supported Versions: [1.9.4-1.18.1]
+Supported Versions: [1.9.4-1.18.2]

 ## Features: